 If you have a book ready to self-publish or still in the works, then the Self-Publishing School (SPS) program may be the perfect program for you.
-This program, developed by Chandler Bolt and James Roper, is intended for first-time authors who may or may not have a book in the works and who want to self-publish their work.
+This program, developed by Chandler Bolt, is intended for first-time authors who may or may not have a book in the works and who want to self-publish their work.

 SPS is geared more towards non-fiction authors, but fiction authors can also use the course to learn the finer points of launching and marketing a self-published novel or other work.
 The optimal goal of the program is to have the author write and publish a book that becomes an Amazon Kindle bestseller; other goals include building a following/network, generating sales leads, and becoming a recognized niche expert.